erikatudisco/programming_formalism/DevelopmentDesign/notes_paradigms.md

 The Unified modelling language was first standardized in November 1997 as [UML-98].
 It has its origin in Rumbaugh OMT and Jacobsens efforts with the OOSE (object oriented software enginering). it is by that nature very good att describing the Rational Unified Process (RUP), se below, created by Rumbaugh, Booch and Jacobsen in the late 90s.
 Today the UML standard is maintanined by the omg standard development organisation https://www.omg.org/spec/UML/2.5/PDF)
 A breif history of the development of UML and other modeling languages which primarly are for objectoriented modeling(observ that the UML standard also works well for describing other models using such things as activity diagrams and sequence diagram to describe algorithms or interactions between sections of your code.)
 <image src="./img/OO_Modeling_languages_history.jpg"><span style="font-size:10px"> Model languge history fromhttps://commons.wikimedia.org/wiki/File:OO_Modeling_languages_history.jpg</span>

 plantuml.org a way of using UML graphs and charts in markdown, and to specify the relationship between objects using text/pseudo code.
+The reason we chose plantuml is for its crossplatform integration and its itegration with github and markdown.
+There are many other software with more advanced features and that can be interacted through graphical user interfaces.

-Plantuml vizulaiser is available both as chrome extension and as firefox extension.
+*Plantuml vizulaiser* is available both as chrome extension and as firefox extension.
 To see the diagrams the extension has to be loaded.
 The traditional method is to use som sort of moddeling software, a complete modeling software allows for atleast forward enginering from models to code.
 There are ofcourse great comersial versions but also some decent free ones. draw.io https://www.eclipse.org/papyrus/